 He said he could not be a priest anymore because he let God down.

 Good Lord!
 In what

 Because he allowed his flock to turn against God's commandments.

-That is why he feels complicit in the murder of Katz and unworthy to be a priest.
+That is why he felt complicit in the murder of Katz and unworthy to be a priest.

-In this way, he found himself with the Capuchin Brothers.
+In this way, he found himself with the order of the Capuchins Brothers.

 And he stayed there until death...